I had a stapedectomy on January 9, 2008. Here is the story. For background I previously posted:

 Now I have two functioning ears again.
 I can have greater enjoyment listening to music, use the phone on either ear, no longer miss parts of conversations and can enjoy watching TV with my family without deafening them.
 I am also reminded of how good the surgery was whenever I have a shower and hear the loud gurgling of the water splashing near my fixed ear.

-So now I will go annually for a hearing exam and send the results to the House Clinic for their records but I look forward to continued good hearing with no problems for many years.
+So now I should go annually for a hearing exam and send the results to the House Clinic for their records, but I look forward to continued good hearing with no problems for many years.

 If there are any queries or corrections to this article, please comment.